cncf/tag-security/assessments/projects/custodian/joint-review.md

 * [User Execution](https://attack.mitre.org/techniques/T1204) - certainly the
-  users (or service accounts) allowed to execute c7n, and the frequency and modality (ie cli vs serverless task) should be explicitly defined and ideally enforced by some automated means; unusal users executing c7n, or at an increased frequency should raise alarms; not running c7n for a prolonged period could indicate a DoS or other tampering.
+  users (or service accounts) allowed to execute c7n, and the frequency and modality (ie cli vs serverless task) should be explicitly defined and ideally enforced by some automated means; unusual users executing c7n, or at an increased frequency should raise alarms; not running c7n for a prolonged period could indicate a DoS or other tampering.
 * [Account Manipulation](https://attack.mitre.org/techniques/T1098/), [Create